Accessing Transactional Data

 The items

-key contains a list of Akahu Transactions, with various information.
+key contains a list of Akahu Transactions.
 Different types of accounts have different levels of detail in their transactions, depending on what is available.

 The cursor